kavanalp/ML_Docker_FastApi/README.md

 ## Deployment
 The dockerized app is deployed on [Liara](https://liara.ir/), a platform that simplifies the deployment of web applications.
 It provides a seamless hosting solution for running the language detection app.
-You follow [this](https://docs.liara.ir/app-deploy/docker/cli) insturnction to create your own API.
+You follow [this](https://docs.liara.ir/app-deploy/docker/cli) instruction to create your own API.